MoonHighway/learning-react/chapter-09/color-organizer/readme.md

-React Redux integration
+React Redux Integration
 =====================
 React Redux is a library that contains some tools to help ease the complexity involved with implicitly passing the store via context.
-This library is also brought to you by Dan Abramov, the creator of Redux.
 Redux does not require that you use this library.
 However, using React Redux reduces your code complexity and may help you build apps a bit faster.

 Demo